spiral/docs/docs/en/advanced/attributes.md

 # Advanced — Attributes

-PHP Attributes provide a structured way to add metadata to classes, methods, properties, constants, and parameters.
+PHP Attributes (introduced in PHP 8.0) provide a structured, native way to add metadata to classes, methods, properties, constants, and parameters.
 This metadata enables declarative configuration, behavior modification, and enhanced code documentation without cluttering your business logic.

-The `spiral/attributes` component offers a unified interface for reading both native PHP 8 attributes and legacy Doctrine annotations, making it ideal for projects in transition or working with mixed metadata sources.
+The `spiral/attributes` component provides a powerful interface for reading and processing PHP attributes throughout your application.

 ## Key Benefits

 **Declarative Configuration**
-Define behavior through metadata rather than procedural configuration, making code more self-documenting and reducing boilerplate.
+Define behavior through metadata rather than procedural configuration, making code self-documenting and reducing boilerplate.

-**Metadata Unification**
+**Native PHP Support**
-Work seamlessly with both PHP 8+ attributes and Doctrine annotations through a single API—no need to check which format developers are using.
+Use PHP 8.0+ native attribute syntax with full language-level support, IDE integration, and static analysis.

-**Version Compatibility**
+**Reflection Integration**
-Use modern PHP 8 attribute syntax even in PHP 7.2+ projects by leveraging the Doctrine annotation bridge.
+Seamlessly work with PHP's reflection API to discover and process attributes at runtime.

 **Aspect-Oriented Programming**
 Combine attributes with interceptors to implement cross-cutting concerns (logging, caching, validation) without